–> Hey, you can listen to this article, too.

 So, if you’re designing account planning with intentional complexity to make money and to take money from dumb money, then you’re part of the problem.

-But if you’re new to this and are confused by all the techniques and concepts and you are doing the best you can to represent account planning in your agency (which is not an easy feat), then it will seem complex in the way the first day you walk into a job or a martial arts school seem complex.
+But if you’re new to account planning and are confused by all the techniques and concepts and you are doing the best you can to represent account planning in your agency (which is not an easy feat), then it will seem complex in the way the first day you walk into a job or a martial arts school seem complex.

 Bruce Lee once said, “Before I studied the art, a punch to me was just like a punch, a kick just like a kick.
 After I learned the art, a punch was no longer a punch, a kick no longer a kick.
 Now that I’ve understood the art, a punch is just like a punch, a kick just like a kick.
 The height of cultivation is really nothing special.
 It is merely simplicity; the ability to express the utmost with the minimum.”